phquang98/webdev_project010/README.md

 # Webdev Project 010

-A practice exercise on React Hooks.
+A practice exercise on React Hooks.\
+At the time, only finished only 2 videos about `useState()` and `useEffect()`.\
+Read `App.js` to remember how to use hooks.\
+Each branch contains code for 1 kind of hook, check branch to see what kind of hooks to relearn.

 ## :smile: **Getting Started/Brief Description**